mrstrange207/Bandit/README.md

 Level 1 to level 2
 Googled about dash command
-Used cat ./- to display the content in file - or can use < ( converts to string)
+Used cat ./- (specifying full location) to display the content in file - or can use < ( converts to string)

 Level 2 to level 3
-Used / before every file name after searching about it on google Or use “”
+Used / (skips the spaces in file ) before every space in file name after searching about it on google Or use “” (warapping it together)

 Level 3 to level 4
 Used ls to list directories
 Then changed current directory to inhere
-Viewed the hidden file in inhere using -a command ls cd inhere ls -a
+Viewed the hidden file in inhere using -a(used to see all present files even hidden) command ls cd inhere ls -a